 To determine the degree of functional regeneration, we measured fin movements prior to and following nerve transection.
-Larval zebrafish pectoral fins perform spontaneous movements of alternating pectoral fins that are dependent on motor axon innervation18.
-To determine if and to what extent pectoral fin innervating motor axons achieve functional recovery, we used highspeed imaging at millisecond resolution to record spontaneous pectoral fin movements.
+Larval zebrafish pectoral fins perform spontaneous movements of alternating pectoral fins that are dependent on motor axon innervation [18].
+To determine if and to what extent pectoral fin innervating motor axons achieve functional recovery, we used high-speed imaging at millisecond resolution to record spontaneous pectoral fin movements.
 From these movies, we then determined the maximum fin movement angle (Fig 1F-H).
 Concurrently, we also imaged fin motor axon innervation in the same animal throughout the regeneration process and then correlated fin movement with the extent of innervation.
 Transecting nerves that innervate the right pectoral fin while sparing those that innervate the left pectoral fin provided an internal control.
-Prior to nerve transection, left and right pectoral fins moved rhythmically (mean maximum angles for left fin 62.5 ± 22.7 degrees and for right fin 63.7 ± 18.73 degrees, n=19; p= 0.856, unpaired t-test) (Fig 1H, Mov 1).
+Prior to nerve transection, left and right pectoral fins moved rhythmically (mean maximum angles for left fin $62.45 \pm 22.7$ degrees and for right fin $63.68 \pm 18.73$ degrees, n = 19; p = 0.856, unpaired t test) (Fig 1H, S1 Movie).
 Five hours after nerve transection, motor axons that innervated the right pectoral fin had fragmented and all movements of the right, transected fin ceased, whereas the uninjured left fin continued to move.
 At 1 dpt, regenerating axons had partially grown back into the dorsal region of the right fin, yet the fin still failed to move.
-In contrast, at 2 dpt axons had fully regrown across the fin musculature and the injured fin performed spontaneous movements comparable to the uninjured fin (mean maximum angle at 2 dpt for uninjured fin 85.0 ± 23.3 degrees and for transected fin 75.8 ± 21.8 degrees; p= 0.233, unpaired t-test) (Fig 1G-H).
-This recovery of movement demonstrates that pectoral fin motor axons do not only regrow robustly towards their original targets, but that they also reform functional synapses.
+In contrast, at 2 dpt axons had fully regrown across the fin musculature and the injured fin performed spontaneous movements comparable to the uninjured fin (mean maximum angle at 2 dpt for uninjured fin $84.96 \pm 23.3.1$ degrees and for transected fin 75.83 $\pm$ 21.8 degrees; p = 0.233, unpaired t test) (Fig 1G and 1H).
+This recovery of movement demonstrates that pectoral fin motor axons regrow robustly towards their original targets, and they also reform functional synapses.